kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 -- Solution: Consistent return types
 SELECT
     CASE
-        WHEN Salary > 80000 THEN CAST(Salary AS VARCHAR)
+        WHEN BaseSalary > 80000 THEN CAST(BaseSalary AS VARCHAR)
-        WHEN Salary > 50000 THEN 'Medium Salary'
+        WHEN BaseSalary > 50000 THEN 'Medium BaseSalary' ELSE 'Low BaseSalary'
-        ELSE 'Low Salary'
     END AS Result
 FROM Employees;
 ```